Recommender systems based on graph embedding techniques: A comprehensive review: General graph embedding for recommendation

-However, in the framework of AutoEncoder, the size of hidden layer $Z$ (i.e., the embedding size) is fixed, and so are its variants.
-When the size of input $X$ is far longer than that of $Z$, the transformation from $X$ to $Z$ across the Encoder could overly lose essential information.
-For example, as shown in Fig.~\ref{Seq2seq}, when the input sequence $(x_1,x_2,...,x_n)$ of Seq2seq \cite{sutskever2014sequence} is large in size, compressing $z_1,z_2,...,z_n$ into the embedding fixed in size could lose essential correlation information involved in the original sequence.
-To deal with the issue, by means of the attention mechanism \cite{bahdanau2014neural, cho2015describing, lee2019attention, hu2019introductory}, the attention weights $a_*$ for $z_*$ of Seq2seq can be learned to quantify their different importance.
-In other words, Seq2seq with attention mechanism aims to distinguish the different importance of $z_*$ and extract the most representative ones, which are preserved in the embedding.
-This way enables the embedding to preserve possibly primary information with a fixed and limited length.
-In technique, the attention weights can be calculated by an attention function mapping a query $Q$ and a set of key-value pairs $K,V$ to an output (Fig.~\ref{attention-mechanism} gives details).
-Kim et al. \cite{kim2017structured} further proposed a structured attention network (SAN) taking into account the structured dependency of the attention layer.
-Transformer \cite{vaswani2017attention} substitutes a self-attention component learning the attention weights for the RNN structure in the Encoder (Fig.~\ref{Transformer} gives details) and can support parallel computing.
-The attention and self-attention mechanisms can also be applied to the AutoEncoder-based frameworks for general graph embedding.
-For instance, GATs \cite{velivckovic2017graph} constructs a masked self-attention block layer for graph convolution (Fig.~\ref{GATs} gives details).
+However, one fundamental limitation of the AutoEncoder framework is that the dimension of hidden layer $Z$ is fixed, and so are its variants.
+In truth, if the input $X$'s dimension is far higher than that of $Z$, from $X$ to $Z$ essential information could be lost through the Encoder, which is insufficient to represent the original $X$.
+For instance, as shown in Fig.~\ref{graph_set_three}, if the input sequence $(x_1,x_2,...,x_n)$ of Seq2seq \cite{sutskever2014sequence} is high in dimension, compressing $z_1,z_2,...,z_n$ (generated from $(x_1,x_2,...,x_n)$ correspondingly) into an embedding with fixed dimension could lose essential patterns of correlation among $X$'s elements.
+To deal with the issue, by means of the attention mechanism \cite{bahdanau2014neural, cho2015describing, lee2019attention, hu2019introductory}, attention weights $a_*$ for $z_*$ of Seq2seq can be learned, used to quantify $z_*$'s importance.
+In other words, Seq2seq with attention mechanism aims to distinguish the (generally different) importance of $z_*$ by learning their respective attention weights $a_*$, in order to pick up the most representative ones which can carry most of $X$'s information and to represent them with an embedding as output.
+This way enables the learned embedding to maximally represent the primary information of $X$ with a limited dimension.
+Methodologically, attention weights can be learned by an attention function mapping a query $Q$ and a set of key-value pairs $K, V$ to an output (Fig.~\ref{graph_set_three} gives details).
+Subsequently, Kim et al. \cite{kim2017structured} proposed a structured attention network (SAN), which can take the structured dependency of the attention layer into account.
+By substituting a self-attention component used to learn the attention weights for the RNN structure in the Encoder, Transformer \cite{vaswani2017attention} can support parallel computing (Fig.~\ref{graph_set_three} gives details).
+The attention and self-attention mechanisms can also be applied to the AutoEncoder framework-based general graph embedding.
+For instance, GATs \cite{velivckovic2017graph} can construct a masked self-attention block layer for graph convolution (Fig.~\ref{graph_set_three} gives details).